Hao-Jiun-Tu/AIdea-Marathon-Route-Prediction/readme.md

     Run `xgboost.ipynb` directly.

 ## Ablation Study
-The following is the ablation study for the four differnt input features trained on XGBoost model.
+The following is the ablation study for the four different input features trained on XGBoost model.
 More details about the four features can be seen in `document/Team18_final_report.pdf`.
 ![image](img_for_readme/Ablation_Study_for_Features.png)

 ## Result